Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 4.2.
 Build in rest days

-Rest days are important to allow your body to recover and repair after intense training sessions.
+Rest days are important to allow your body to recover and repair after intense workouts.

 Make sure to schedule regular rest days throughout the week, and don't be afraid to take extra rest days if you're feeling particularly tired or under the weather.